 Solution 2: Hard Power Off the Laptop or PC

 The Windows update process isn’t flawless, as it seems.
-It might be possible that due to some bug or issue, Windows update can’t keep continuing.
-And, actually stuck on Getting Windows ready screen.
+It might be possible that due to some bug or issue, Windows updates can’t keep continuing.
+And, actually stuck on the Getting Windows ready screen.
 In that scenario, you have to power off your computer manually by holding the power switch for a few seconds.

 So the best way to determine the time of hard power off is to look at the HDD activity LED.
 Almost every laptop comes with a power and HDD activity LED.
 So, if the HDD/SSD LED isn’t blinking, that means the update process is over.
 And, you can shut down your computer.
-If there is no HDD LED exist in your laptop, then check whether the loading icon is rotating or not.
+If there is no HDD LED existing in your laptop, then check whether the loading icon is rotating or not.
 If it’s not rotating for longer, then you have to hard power off your computer.
-Maybe, the windows out of space due to CBS persistent log files.
+Maybe, the windows are out of space due to CBS persistent log files.

 1. If the issue is with the laptop, then first remove the charger cable.
-After that, hold the power key for few seconds to turn off the Laptop.
+After that, hold the power key for a few seconds to turn off the Laptop.
 Do the same with the computer.